textpotential/bibliarchic/chapt5.md

 One bible interface that decidedly moves into a digital materiality is a recently emerging project called the Digital Bible Library (DBL).
 At its simplest, The Digital Bible Library (DBL) operates as a giant storage container that can hold any item related to bible.[^iconicity]
 At the time of their public April 2017 Content Update, DBL contained 1508 text entries in 1145 unique languages and 444 audio entries in 374 unique languages.[^2]
-The governing impulse behind this bible repository is to make the content of the bible, "Scripture translation content," available in "every language spoken on earth."
-The mention of every tribe in every nation here signals the deep involvement in DBL of the alliance of bible translation agencies known as "Every Tribe Every Nation" (ETEN).
+The governing impulse behind this bible repository is to make the content of the bible, "Scripture translation content," available in "every language spoken on earth."[^eten]
-DBL is the primary project funded and managed by ETEN and a quick glance at the homepage of their website shows how ETEN locates DBL in the trajectory of technological innovation begun by Gutenberg.[^4] The fact that DBL is funded and managed primarily by an aggregation of bible translation agencies helps explain why the content of this library is primarily focused on bible translations, which seems to come with a bias toward bible as reducible to linguistic content.
 For all of the language of validation, safeguarding, and authorizing in the DBL mission and vision statement, there is little awareness of the impact of interface on the relationship between users and content.[^3]
-While DBL provides a mechanism for validation and authorization of the linguistic content of a bible, it shows very little interest in controlling the interfaces built around this content except through policing which institutions can hold a DBL Library Card.

 [^iconicity]: In its aim to become the definitive, comprehensive, and authoritative source for all things bible, DBL performs the cultural iconicity of bible as defined by Timothy Beal, *Rise and Fall of the Bible*, Kindle location 66-74.
 Beal, *Rise and Fall of the Bible*, Kindle location 2006, also helpfully reminds us that bible has always been a kind of library, gathering a cacophony of voices and writings together from different times and places, such that DBL could even be viewed as a bible of bibles.
+[^eten]: The mention of every language here signals the deep involvement in DBL of the alliance of bible translation agencies known as "Every Tribe Every Nation" (ETEN).
+DBL is the primary project funded and managed by ETEN and a quick glance at the homepage of their website, http://www.everytribeeverynation.org/ accessed on April 25, 2017, shows how ETEN locates DBL in the trajectory of technological innovation begun by Gutenberg.
+The fact that DBL is funded and managed primarily by an aggregation of bible translation agencies helps explain why the content of this library is primarily focused on bible translations, which seems to come with a bias toward bible as reducible to linguistic content.

-There are two reasons why I am considering DBL a bible interface even though it may seem more like simply a repository of bible interfaces.
+There are two reasons why I am considering DBL a bible interface even though it may seem more like simply a repository of bibles.
-First, DBL provides the data backend for one of the most widely used bible interfaces in the world, YouVersion's Bible App.
+First, DBL provides the backend data interface for one of the most widely used bible interfaces in the world, YouVersion's Bible App.
 As a database that provides structured bible translations for the Bible App, DBL is a part of the materiality of the Bible App that goes largely unnoticed or even considered by users or scholars of bible.
 Second, DBL provides a platform for proliferation, allowing others to create any number of bible interfaces using the artifacts and data available in the library.
 In fact, DBL itself is a proliferation of interfaces with a web interface for participants to manage their licenses,[^web] an interface with the primary bible translation management software used by translators around the world, ParaText,[^paratext] and their application programming interface that allows users to download translations for use in building other interfaces.[^api]
-While the licensing and distribution aspects of DBL still operate in a paradigm primarily governed by the ideologies of book production, the interfaces enabled by DBL are pushing bible beyond its long history of governed by the page.
+While the licensing and distribution aspects of DBL still operate in a paradigm primarily governed by the ideologies of book production, the interfaces enabled by DBL are pushing bible beyond its long history oriented around the page.
 After an introduction to the technological and cultural situatedness of DBL, I will look closely at two interfaces that interface with DBL, the incredibly successful and popular mobile bible app from YouVersion and the American Bible Society's BibleSearch API.
-In different ways, these two bible interfaces provide a definitive move beyond the book for bible, while continuing to afford high surface area, collaboration, and anarchy through their exploration of emerging technologies.
+In different ways, these two bible interfaces provide a definitive move beyond the book for bible, while continuing to afford high surface area, collaboration, and anarchy through their use of emerging technologies.

 [^web]: DBL user login, https://app.thedigitalbiblelibrary.org/user/login?_next=/, accessed on September 9, 2017.
 [^paratext]: DBL Complete Workflow, https://app.thedigitalbiblelibrary.org/static/docs/about.html#complete-workflow, accessed on September 9, 2017.